johnbarros281/tesseract-barebones-demo/README.md

 # WINNER OF HACKUMBC 2025 HACKATHON: MLH || Best AI Application Built with Cloudflare

+Come see our award-winning project in action on [Devpost]([url](https://devpost.com/software/nostr-based-application-for-decentralized-communication))

 # Tesseract Barebones Demo

 A minimal Nostr demo in a pnpm monorepo with: